New towns evaluation

-CAR has developed a tool for monitoring and evaluating the liveability and sustainability of new settlements and major urban extensions at regular intervals in order to provide lessons for future new housing.
+CAR has developed a tool for monitoring and evaluating the liveability and sustainability of new towns, new settlements and major urban extensions at regular intervals in order to provide lessons for future new housing.

 The evaluation is based on how well the developments perform against community, character, connectivity and climate criteria and how ‘liveable’ residents perceive their housing and neighbourhood to be.